amitkumar3968/gesture-recognizer/README.md

 recognizer doesn't recognize its gesture or if the value of this property is `false`, the view receives all the touches in the multi-touch sequence.

+### `delaysTouchesBegan`

+A Boolean value determining whether the receiver delays sending touches in a begin phase to its view.

+#### Discussion

+When the value of this property is `false` (the default), views analyze touch events in `TouchPhaseBegan` and `TouchPhaseMoved` in parallel with the receiver.
+When the value of the property is `true`, the window suspends delivery of touch objects in the `TouchPhaseBegan` phase to the view.
+If the gesture recognizer subsequently recognizes its gesture, these touch objects are discarded.
+If the gesture recognizer, however, does not recognize its gesture, the window delivers these objects to the view in a [`touchesBegan`](#touchesbegan) message (and possibly a follow-up [`touchesMoved`](#touchesmoved) message to inform it of the touches’ current locations).
+Set this property to `true` to prevent views from processing any touches in the `TouchPhaseBegan` phase that may be recognized as part of this gesture.

+### `delaysTouchesEnded`

+A Boolean value determining whether the receiver delays sending touches in a end phase to its view.

+#### Discussion

+When the value of this property is `true` (the default) and the receiver is analyzing touch events, the window suspends delivery of touch objects in the `TouchPhaseEnded` phase to the attached view.
+If the gesture recognizer subsequently recognizes its gesture, these touch objects are cancelled (via a [`touchesCancelled`](#touchescancelled) message).
+If the gesture recognizer does not recognize its gesture, the window delivers these objects in an invocation of the view’s [`touchesEnded`](#touchesended) method.
+Set this property to `false` to have touch objects in the `TouchPhaseEnded` delivered to the view while the gesture recognizer is analyzing the same touches.

+### `delegate`

+The delegate of the gesture recognizer.

+#### Discussion

+The gesture recognizer maintains a weak reference to its delegate.
+The delegate must adopt the `GestureRecognizerDelegate` protocol and implement one or more of its methods.

+### `enabled`

+A Boolean property that indicates whether the gesture recognizer is enabled.

+#### Discussion

+Disables a gesture recognizers so it does not receive touches.
+The default value is `true`.
+If you change this property to `false` while a gesture recognizer is currently recognizing a gesture, the gesture recognizer transitions to a cancelled state.

+### `state`

+The current state of the gesture recognizer.

+#### Discussion

+The possible states a gesture recognizer can be in are represented by the constants of type `GestureRecognizerState`.
+Some of these states are not applicable to discrete gestures.

+Recognizers for discrete gestures transition from `GestureRecognizerStatePossible` to `GestureRecognizerStateFailed` or `GestureRecognizerStateRecognized`.
+Recognizers for continuous gesture transition from `GestureRecognizerStatePossible` to these phases in the given
+order: `GestureRecognizerStateBegan`, `GestureRecognizerStateChanged`, and `GestureRecognizerStateEnded`.
+If, however, they receive a cancellation touch, they should transition to `GestureRecognizerStateCancelled`.
+If recognizers for continuous gestures can’t interpret a multi-touch sequence as their gesture, they transition to `GestureRecognizerStateFailed`.

+### `view`

+The view the gesture recognizer is attached to.

+#### Discussion

+You attach (or add) a gesture recognizer to a view by setting this property.

 ## License

 MIT